Chwiggy/thesis_bachelor/src/thesis.typ

     While this kind of _access_ is an important consideration in any kind of transportation network, it itself carries a plethora of different dimensions and intersections, that could plausibly fill years of graduate theses.
     For this thesis then the focus lies in geographical notions of _accessibility_.
     In these _access_ measures a general ease of reaching destinations, that are deemed valuable in some sense or another.
-    For these, general measures of _access_, as opposed to _mobility_, play an important role in empirical studies of transportation systems @levinson_towards_2020.
+    For these, general measures of _access_ in a geographic sense, as opposed to _mobility_ as a personalised characteristic, play an important role in empirical studies of transportation systems @pyrialakou_accessibility_2016 @levinson_towards_2020.

     Specifically in North American literature, spurred by rules of the Federal Transport Administration on transit accessibility studies, there seem to be two general modes of thinking about transit access _Access to Transit_ and _Access with Transit_ @carleton_comparative_2018.
     _Access to transit_ means that transit itself becomes the target destination of such an access analysis.